-Feminine and Nursing Hygiene Products include products that are composed of an absorbent pad or napkin with an adhesive strip, or as a short tube of compressed absorbent material with an attached string.
-Product types include panty liners, tampons, towels, pads, feminine napkins, and nursing pads.
+Disposable hygiene products that are composed of an absorbent pad or napkin with an adhesive strip, or as a short tube of compressed absorbent material with an attached string.
+Includes, but is not limited to, liners, sanitary napkins and pads, tampons, feminine napkins, and and nursing pads.
+Does not include nursing pads or formulated products.